exercism/rust/exercises/practice/isogram/.approaches/filter-all/content.md

-By chaining the [`then`][then] method to the result of `is_ascii_alphabetic`, and calling `to_ascii_lowercase` in the closure for `then`, the `filter map` returns only lowercased ASCII letter bytes.
+By chaining the [`then`][then] method to the result of `is_ascii_alphabetic`, and calling `to_ascii_lowercase` in the closure for `then`, the `filter map` passes only lowercased ASCII letter bytes to the `all` method.
 In benchmarking, this approach was slightly slower, but its style may be prefered.

 ### supporting Unicode